 See you, space cowboy.

-Well last week was my first real update fail.
-I have reasons!
+A new job may make updates less frequent from now on.
 Headlines, breadlines blow my mind and now: this deadline.¹ Also, my brother’s college graduation.
 True, updating before 9am EST on a Monday is probably effectively the same thing as updating on a Saturday or Sunday, but it’s a moral defeat.²

 It’s the middle of May, but I’m going to make some resolutions.
 Actually, some of these things are resolutions, some of them are lessons I’ve learned.
 So here’s a list of… things.
 Things about… stuff.